If you’re a blues and rock fan, you’re likely to have stumbled upon a song that had a guitar tuned in Open G.

 Here’s a few examples of what you could use:

-Sus4 chords are composed of a root, perfect fourth and a perfect fifth.
+Sus4 chords are composed of a root, perfect fourth and a perfect fifth (if you’re not sure about perfect fifths, check out the good old circle of fifths).

 They are great to add a little tension to the chord progression you’re playing, and they’re very easy to play in Open G with a movable shape similar to the major chords.